dakota-kallas/DeskThing-SportsHub/README.md

 ## Troubleshooting

+### Specific Matchups are not showing up

+1. You will only see matchups that are scheduled for the current day

 ### Data not refreshing / loading

 1. Check you've properly configured your `Refresh Interval` in the `Settings` page for **Sports Hub**